opatiny/micromouse/docs/software/motionControl.md

 # Control of the mouse movement

-THey are many challenges we have to face:
+They are many challenges we have to face:

 - drive straight: be able to remain in the center of a corridor
 - turn left and right to navigate through the maze